andrii-zapukhlyi/inpost_forecasting/README.md

 ## Achievements

 After analyzing and merging the datasets, I built machine learning models to predict the number of transmissions.
-The XGBoost model achieved the best performance with the following results:
+The XGBoost model achieved the best performance with the following results after hyperparameter tuning:

-- **R² Score:** 0.97
+- **R² Score:** 0.98
-- **Mean Squared Error (MSE):** 0.03
+- **Root Mean Squared Error (RMSE):** 12563
-- **Mean Absolute Error (MAE):** 0.12
+- **Mean Absolute Error (MAE):** 8984
+- **Cross-Validation Score (RMSE):** 13222

-These results demonstrate that the model accurately predicts transmissions, explaining about 97% of the variance with minimal error.
-Additionally, cross-validation and performance metrics indicate no signs of overfitting.
+These results demonstrate that the model accurately predicts transmissions, explaining about 98% of the variance with minimal error.
+The RMSE and MAE values are relatively low compared with the target range. <br>
+The model is slightly overfitted because the gap between training and testing is big, but it can be fixed with regularization or feature selection.

 ##### Suggestions for further improving the model:
-- Feature Engineering
+- Feature Engineering / Selection
-- Enhanced GPU Utilization
+- GPU acceleration
-- Advanced Data preprocessing techniques
+- Better hyperparameter tuning

 Overall, the **XGBoost model** provides a robust and reliable solution for forecasting future transmissions.